HewlettPackard/hpe3par_ansible_module/Modules/readme.md

 Synopsis
 --------

--   On HPE 3PAR and PRIMERA - Create Host Set. - Add Hosts to Host Set.
-    - Remove Hosts from Host Set.
+-   On HPE 3PAR and PRIMERA - Create Host Set - Add Hosts to Host Set - Remove Hosts from Host Set

 Parameters
 ----------